frozenlib/rustdoc-include/README.md

 this is main function.
 ```

-Run `include-doc` with the `--root` option to specify the path to the directory containing rust source code and markdown.
+Run `include-doc` with the `--root` option to specify the path to the directory containing rust source code and markdown file.

 ```sh
 include-doc --root ./